 Make vinaigrette by blending all vinaigrette ingredients together.
 I use an immersion blender to blend until the herbs are finely chopped.
 If you like the herbs more coarsely chopped, blend the dressing first without the herbs, adding the herbs at the very end or stirring in hand-chopped herbs.
 You can also whisk the dressing or shake in a jar instead of blending, finely chopping herbs and garlic before adding them.

-When the rice is cooled, add the tomatoes, cucumber and minced onion.
-Pour in the vinaigrette and toss everything to combine.
+When the rice is cooled, add the tomatoes, cucumber, minced onion and vinaigrette to the cooled/fluffed rice and toss everything to combine.
 Season with salt and pepper to taste.

 While delicious right away, I prefer this salad the next day, after the flavors have had time to blend (making it great for meal prep).

 Onion – onion (usually scallion) is a typical addition to tabouli salad.
-I use a standard white onion because I always have them.
-The onion mellows when it’s had time to sit with the vinaigrette, and you can even soak the onion in the vinaigrette before adding to the salad.
-Not into raw onion?
-Leave it out, still super delicious.
+I use a standard white or yellow onion because I always have them.
+The onion mellows when it’s had time to sit with the vinaigrette, and I even recommend soaking the onion in the vinaigrette before adding to the salad.
+You can also soak the onion on cold water for 15 minutes, drain and add to the salad, this helps mellow the flavor.